 Healthy Spaghetti Squash Recipe

 Spaghetti squash is such a fantastic vegetable to cook and once you make it, you’ll be obsessed.
 Recipes with spaghetti squash can be low fat and healthy.
 If you don’t want to turn on the oven or if you’re needing a quicker option, try microwaving the spaghetti squash.
 It takes less time and the flavors of the spaghetti squash are still super delicious!
 Here’s the link and tutorial on how to microwave your spaghetti squash.
-When we’re craving spaghetti but wanting something healthy and low carb alternative to pasta, baked spaghetti squash is always on the top of our list.
+When we’re craving spaghetti but wanting something healthy and low carb alternative to pasta, our baked spaghetti squash recipe is always on the top of our list.
 This vegetable is incredible and not only is spaghetti squash easy to bake, it’s tender and makes the perfect dinner.

 Here’s a video on how to bake spaghetti squash in the oven: